Academic tenure in North America: From 1940 to 1972

-From 1972 to the present
+Since 1972

 Two landmark U.S. Supreme Court cases changed tenure in 1972: (i) Board of Regents of State Colleges v.
 Roth, 408 US 564; and (ii) Perry v.
 Sindermann, 408 US 593.
 These two cases held that a professor's claim to entitlement must be more than a subjective expectancy of continued employment.
 Rather, there must be a contractual relationship or a reference in a contract to a specific tenure policy or agreement.
 Further, the court held that a tenured professor who is discharged from a public college has been deprived of a property interest, and so due process applies, requiring certain procedural safeguards (the right to personally appear in a hearing, the right to examine evidence and respond to accusations, the right to have advisory counsel).

 Later cases specified other bases for dismissal: (i) if a professor's conduct were incompatible with his duties (Trotman v.
 Bd. of Trustees of Lincoln Univ., 635 F.2d 216 (2d Cir.1980)); (ii) if the discharge decision is based on an objective rule (Johnson v.
 Bd. of Regents of U. Wisc.
 Sys., 377 F. Supp 277, (W.D.
 Wisc.
 1974)).
 After these cases were judged, the number of reported cases in the matter of academic tenure increased more than two-fold: from 36 cases filed during the decade 1965–1975, to 81 cases filed during the period 1980–1985.

 During the 1980s there were no notable tenure battles, but three were outstanding in the 1990s.
 In 1995, the Florida Board of Regents tried to re-evaluate academic tenure, but managed only to institute a weak, post-tenure performance review.
 Likewise, in 1996 the Arizona Board of Regents attempted to re-evaluate tenure, fearing that few full-time professors actually taught university undergraduate students, mainly because the processes of achieving academic tenure underweighted teaching.
 However, faculty and administrators defended themselves and the board of trustees dropped its review.
 Finally, the University of Minnesota Regents tried from 1995 to 1996 to enact 13 proposals, including these policy changes: to allow the regents to cut faculty base- salaries for reasons other than a university financial emergency including poor performance; to fire tenured professors when their programs were eliminated or restructured if the university were unable to retrain or reassign them.
 In the Minnesota system, 87 percent of university faculty were either tenured or on the tenure track, and the professors vehemently defended themselves.
 Eventually, the president of the system opposed these changes and weakened a compromise plan by the dean of the law school before it then failed.
+"The board overreached what was the available political consensus,” according to Richard Chait, a Harvard professor and tenure specialist hired as a consultant to the regents.
+In Chait's The Questions of Tenure, a lack of data is credited for hampering reform of the tenure code in Minnesota.
 The board chairman resigned later that year.